birbattac/KeyOverlay-birb-edit-/README.md

 keyCounter - yes/no - Adds a keycounter beneath each key that counts total clicks in a session.

 windowHeight, windowWidth - Used to change the resolution of the program.

+windowPosX, windowPosY - Use to change the position of the overlay

 keySize - Changes the size of the key (excluding border).